Once bitten, Japan's big brokers play it safe amid Abenomics boom

 Nomura's caution stems in part from its purchase of chunks of failed Wall Street bank Lehman Brothers in the wake of the global financial crisis of 2008, a move that saddled it with a high-cost structure that took years to get under control.

-Nomura is still working through a 642 million pounds cost-cutting programme launched last year, about half of which was targeted at its European operations.
+Nomura is still working through a $1 billion cost-cutting program launched last year, about half of which was targeted at its European operations.
 Daiwa has also reduced hundreds of overseas jobs and its cautious about expanding outside Japan.

 "We may pick our spots when it comes to investing in opportunities overseas, but you won't see any major investments," Komatsu said at an earnings briefing.
 "We consider it our core mission to expand the investor base in Japan."